jeckman/wpbook/README.txt

 == Changelog ==

- * Unhid the infinite_session_key in admin WPBook setting screen
+ * Moved and Unhid the infinite_session_key in admin WPBook setting screen
  * Fixed attribution line function which prevented %author% from working

 =2.0.12 =